Cherpakov-Kirill/SOCKS5proxy/README.md

 # SOCKS5 proxy server

 Welcome to the SOCKS5proxy.
-There are code for the SOCKS5 proxy server on Java Date 26.12.2021
+There are code for the SOCKS5 proxy server on Java.
+Date: 26.12.2021

 ## Execution